patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/designers.md

 4. Click Add library to Sketch on the bottom right to add the library.
 You'll be prompted with a modal.
 Click Add library to Sketch again.
 Sketch will show you the library in your preferences window.

 ### Download the font
 5. PatternFly currently uses Red Hat Text and Red Hat Display.
 To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
 Then select **all files in the "TTF" folder** and double-click.
-This will install them onto your computer locally..
+This will install them onto your computer locally.

 ### Looking for the Overpass design kit?